Trapslang/MagiPong/README.md

 This game retains the timeless core of PONG: two paddles, one ball, and pure reflex-based gameplay.
 However, at random moments during the match, special effects spawn and temporarily modify the rules when the ball hits the effects, changing how players must react.

+**🎨 customization**
+you can change the colors of the pallet of each player the ball is also changeable. wich may lead to fun challenges like playing with a darker ball on the black background.
+The last things that you can customize is the speed of the ball.
+Slower speed is for the ones learning the game.
+The faster speed is for those wanting a challenge for both players.

 **✨ Random Effects**

 Throughout the game, players can encounter surprise effects such as: